QubesOS/qubes-posts/2022-05-05-automated-os-testing-on-physical-laptops.md

 As a base system, I chose OpenSUSE, because that's openQA's native distribution.
-Getting OpenSUSE to work on an RPi was [rather straightforward](https://en.opensuse.org/HCL:Raspberry_Pi4), but the choice did lead to few issues mentioned later in this article.
+Getting OpenSUSE to work on an RPi was [rather straightforward](https://en.opensuse.org/HCL:Raspberry_Pi4), but the choice did lead to a few issues discussed later in this article.

 ## Power control